Provision of postal services

 Business activities are systematic activities carried out separately by an undertaking in its own name and on its own responsibility for the purpose of generating profit.
 Business in the postal services area includes the provision of postal services and provision of foreign postal services.

-According to Section 1(2) of the Postal Services Act, postal service is an activity carried out under a postal contract and under the conditions set out in the Postal Services Act.
-A postal service usually comprises postal mail collection and its sorting and transportation over the postal network.
+According to Section 2(1)(a) of the Postal Services Act, postal service is an activity which usually comprises postal mail collection and its sorting and transportation over the postal network.
 The purpose of postal services is to deliver the mail to the recipient.
 Postal delivery of cash is also considered as postal service.

 2. Business notification and registration of the providers providing or providing postal services